Staying Safe at Christmas with Your Tree

 A common image that comes to mind this holiday season is that of a Christmas tree adorned with ornaments and surrounded by presents.
 Unfortunately Christmas trees are the third leading cause of home fires during this holiday season.
 The leading cause of Christmas tree fires was electrical shorts from lights, cords and plugs.
 It doesn't take long for a tree to go up in flames.
 Check out this video!

-Christmas tree fires are easy to prevent by observing a few simply rules.
+Christmas tree fires are easy to prevent by observing a few simple rules.

-The presents under the tree add to the combustibility of the tree so any heat sources, including smoking materials should be kept at least 3 feet away.
+- The presents under the tree add to the combustibility of the tree so any heat sources, including smoking materials should be kept at least three feet away.

 By taking the time to learn and use Christmas trees safely, you can insure that the tree can be the centerpiece of your holiday decorating instead of the point of origin for a tragic fire.
 For more information on Christmas tree safety you can call the Liberty Fire Department at 816.439.4310.